Rolling Stones to tour Latin America for first time in 10 years

-NEW YORK (Reuters) - The Rolling Stones on Thursday announced they will tour Latin America after a 10-year absence, saying they will play dates in Peru, Colombia and Uruguay for the first time.
+NEW YORK, Nov 5 (Reuters) - The Rolling Stones on Thursday announced they will tour Latin America after a 10-year absence, saying they will play dates in Peru, Colombia and Uruguay for the first time.

 “We love playing Latin America and are excited about going to some cities for the first time!
 The audiences are among some of the best in the world, they bring incredible energy!” frontman Mick Jagger said in a press statement.